- 1 Description

 - Hearth and Home

 - The cleric may now count any creature with the Outsider or Aberration type as undead for all purposes.
 Their Channel now harms or heals them, feats versus undead now affect them, etc.

 - The Confessor

 - The cleric may now activate Castigate as an immediate action and it no longer costs a use of her Channel Divinity ability.
-In addition, all of their Blessings (Bless, Prayer, Protection from Evil/Good/Law/Chaos, Bless Weapon, Shield of Faith, etc) add +2 points of effect.
+In addition, all of their Blessings (Bless, Prayer, Protection from Evil/Good/Law/Chaos, Bless Weapon, Shield of Faith, etc) add +1 point to any bonus effects they provide.